The Bargain (or: Get Thrify, a tale of how we made our first movie)

 We'll spare you the gory details but for anyone who is unaccustomed with that software let's just say that the learning curve is steep.
 Codec problems, mismatched frame rates, failing hard drives and badly-organized directories all played into "the long delay".

-On top of that, we needed a new sound designer to help us rebuild the soundtrack after our initial edit was corrupted.
+On top of that, we needed a new sound designer to help us rebuild the score after our initial edit was corrupted.

 About the Composer